Superior colliculus: Bats

 Bats are not, in fact, blind, but they depend much more on echolocation than vision for navigation and prey capture.
 They obtain information about the surrounding world by emitting sonar chirps and then listening for the echoes.
 Their brains are highly specialized for this process, and some of these specializations appear in the superior colliculus.
 In bats, the retinal projection occupies only a thin zone just beneath the surface, but there are extensive inputs from auditory areas, and outputs to motor areas capable of orienting the ears, head, or body.
 Echoes coming from different directions activate neurons at different locations in the collicular layers, and activation of collicular neurons influences the chirps that the bats emit.
 Thus, there is a strong case that the superior colliculus performs the same sorts of functions for the auditory-guided behaviors of bats that it performs for the visual-guided behaviors of other species.

 Bats are usually classified into two main groups: Microchiroptera (the most numerous, and commonly found throughout the world), and Megachiroptera (fruit bats, found in Asia, Africa and Australasia).
 With one exception, Megabats do not echolocate, and rely on a developed sense of vision to navigate.
 The visual receptive fields of neurons in the superior colliculus in these animals form a precise map of the retina, similar to that found in cats and primates.

 Rodents

 The superior colliculus in rodents have been hypothesized to mediate sensory-guided approach and avoidance behaviors.
 Studies employing circuit analysis tools on mouse superior colliculus have revealed several important functions.
 In a series of studies, researchers have identified a set of Ying-Yang circuit modules in the superior colliculus to initiate prey capture and predator avoidance behaviors in mice.
+The hunting-related somatosensory signals in the superior colliculus may come from the direct projection from the spinal trigeminal nucleus innervated by whisker-associated trigeminal sensory neurons.
 In mice it has been found to map the touch control of tongue for handling food and water when chewing and swallowing.
 By using single-cell RNA-sequencing, researchers have analyzed the gene expression profiles of superior colliculus neurons and identified the unique genetic markers of these circuit modules.